-This section focuses on your responsibility as a senior staff member to develop a safe and responsible gambling environment and to lead and support a culture of proactive gambling harm minimisation.
+This section focuses on your responsibility as a hotel or club staff member working on the floor and in senior management at a venue to develop a safe and responsible gambling environment and to lead and support a culture of proactive gambling harm minimisation.
 It also explains how debriefing, feedback and 'feedforward' can improve staff performance and support staff wellbeing.